adlnet/xAPI-Spec/xAPI.md

 <a name="def-verb" />

 __Verb__: Defines the action being done by the Actor within the Activity within a Statement.

+## 7.0 xAPI Components

+## 8.0 Extending xAPI Through Profiles and Communities of Practice

 <a name="statement"/>